ehoang0106/gitea/README.md

 ```

 ### SSH Set Up
+gittea is configured to use port 222 for SSH connections.

 To get the ssh authentication working, you need to add the following to your `~/.ssh/config` file (create one if it doesn't exist):